deontologician/restnavigator/README.md

 HALNavigator(haltalk.users.fred23)
 ```

-If the user name had already been in use, a 400 would have been returned from
+### Errors

-the haltalk api.
-Using the Zen of Python guideline "Errors should never pass
+If the user name had already been in use, a 400 would have been returned from the haltalk api.
-silently." an exception would have been raised on a 400 or 500 status code.
-You
+rest_navigator follows the Zen of Python guideline "Errors should never pass silently".
-can squelch this exception and just have the post call return a `HALNavigator`
+An exception would have been raised on a 400 or 500 status code.
-with a 400/500 status code if you want:
+You can squelch this exception and just have the post call return a `HALNavigator` with a 400/500 status code if you want:

 ```python
 >>> dup_signup = N['ht:signup'].create({